williamouyang/okta.github.io/_source/_posts/2015-06-11-trustpage.md

 Designing and developing the Trust Page has taught me much in the last few months.
 I’d be happy to hear from you on this topic, so please feel free to send comments or questions to <vimarsh.karbhari@okta.com>.

-_The amazing team members who contributed to this article are Tim Gu, Shawn Gupta, Nathan Tate, and Wendy Liao._
+_The Trust Page is the work of an amazing team that includes Tim Gu, Shawn Gupta, Nathan Tate, Wendy Liao, and myself._